COMMUNE KITCHEN SINGAPORE

 1. Rinse and soak chickpeas in a large bowl with plenty of water (there should be at least 6 inches of cold water above the chickpeas).
 Let them soak overnight.
 They will double in size as they soak – you will have between 4 to 5 cups of chickpeas after soaking.

 2. Discard excess water.
-Transfer soaked chickpeas in a food processor along with fresh mint and coriander.
+Transfer soaked chickpeas in a food processor along with fresh parsley and coriander.

 3. Blend until the mixture is of grainy texture (not smooth).
 Check and discard any large chunks of chickpeas.
 Add all other ingredients & mix well.